MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/vendor-invoices-overview.md

 ## Submitting a vendor invoice for review

 Your organization might use workflows to manage the review process for vendor invoices.
 Workflow review can be required for the invoice header, the invoice line, or both.
 The workflow controls apply to the header or the line, depending on where the focus is when you select the control.
-Instead of the **Post** button, you will see a **Submit** button that you can use to send the vendor invoice through the review process.
+Instead of the **Post** button, a **Submit** button displays send the vendor invoice through the review process.

 ### Preventing invoice from being submitted to workflow